mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 IPv6 loopback addresses are registered in Table 17 of Section 2.2.3 of
 {{RFC6890}} as `::1/128`.

+The domain `localhost.`, and any names falling within `.localhost.`, are known as "localhost names".

 # The "localhost."
-Special-Use Domain Name
+Special-Use Domain Name {#localhost-names}

-The domain `localhost.`, and any names falling within `.localhost.`, are known as "localhost names".
 Localhost names are special in the following ways:

 1. Users are free to use localhost names as they would any other domain names.
     Users may assume that IPv4 and IPv6 address queries for localhost names will